olivrwitt/ow214final/README.md

 # Water quality changes in Puerto Rico before and after Hurricane Hugo

 ## Purpose/Background
 This repository contains data on nutrient concentrations in several streams in the Luquillo mountain region in Puerto Rico from 1986-1994.
-The purpose is to analyze changes over time in these  nutrient concentrations after the 1986.
+The purpose is to analyze changes over time in these  nutrient concentrations before and after the 1989 hurricane (Hurricane Hugo).

 ## Contents
-The "data" folder contains data files which include NO3-N, NH4-N, K, Ca, and Mg values and is stored as csv files corresponding to stream locations:
+The "data" folder contains stream chemistry data stored as csv files corresponding to stream locations:
 - bisley1.csv (Quebrada Bisley one)
 - bisley2.csv (Quebrada Bisley two)
 - bisley3.csv (Quebrada Bisley three)